orbisgis/h2gis/docs/README.md

 ## Support - contribute

-Many thanks to those who have reported bugs or provided patches...
 H2GIS is open, so we welcome all contributions to this project!
+You can contribute in many ways:
+* bug report,
+* code optimization / correction,
+* new function implementation,
+* documentation,
+* participation to discussions / questions on H2GIS GitHub repo or anywhere else,
+* ...

 ### Contributor License Agreement

-For legal reasons, contributors are asked to provide a contributor license agreement (CLA).
+For legal reasons, (code / documentation) contributors are asked to provide a **Contributor License Agreement** (CLA).

-The message need to include the following statement:
+To do so, contributors are asked to **add the following statement in the description of their Pull Request** (PR):

-> I wrote the code, it's mine, and I'm contributing it to H2GIS for distribution licensed under the [LGPL 3.0](http://www.gnu.org/copyleft/lgpl.html)."
+> "I wrote the code, it's mine, and I'm providing it to H2GIS for distribution licensed under the [LGPL 3.0](http://www.gnu.org/copyleft/lgpl.html)."

-If you want to contribute, send a Pull Request (PR) on GitHub and refer the CLA in your message.

 ## Include H2GIS into projects